Clinical Evaluation Search Strategy

 Clinical Evaluation Plan and Report

-In summary, the Clinical Evaluation may consist of a Clinical Evaluation Plan and Report, which include the following elements:
+In summary, the Clinical Evaluation may consist of a Clinical Evaluation Plan (CEP) and Clinical Evaluation Report (CER), which include the following elements:

 • Scope of application: clear identification and description of the product, including purpose, indications, contraindications, target groups, users, clinical benefit